sfu-db/connector-x/README.md

 - `conn: str`: Connection string URI.
   - General supported URI scheme: `(postgres|postgressql|mysql|mssql)://username:password@addr:port/dbname`.
   - For now sqlite only support absolute path, example: `sqlite:///home/user/path/test.db`.
+  - Please check out [here](Types.md) for more connection uri parameters supported for each database (e.g. trusted_connection for Mssql, sslmode for Postgres)
 - `query: Union[str, List[str]]`: SQL query or list of SQL queries for fetching data.
 - `return_type: str = "pandas"`: The return type of this function.
 It can be `arrow`, `pandas`, `modin`, `dask` or `polars`.
 - `protocol: str = "binary"`: The protocol used to fetch data from source, default is `binary`.
 Check out [here](Types.md) to see more details.